BayanTurki/ProtoReveal-main/README.md

 **Please use `README.txt` for artifact evaluation instructions!**

 This `README.md` is for general project information.
-For ACSAC 2025 artifact evaluation, please refer to `README.txt` which contains the complete installation and usage instructions for the artifact submission.
+For ACSAC 2025 artifact evaluation, please refer to `README.txt` which contains the complete installation and usage instructions following ACSAC requirements for the artifact submission.

 ---